1Pete3/MERN-Stack-Greg-Lim/README.md

 If you use VS Code remember to use the following command in the terminal to create a package.json file

     npm init -y

+To install the packages above the following command can be used

+    npm i cors dotenv express mongodb

+ I installed nodemon as a dev dependencies by using the following command

+    npm i nodemon -D